 Visit the night markets

 If you enjoy street food as much I do, visiting one of the night markets in Taipei is a huge must.
-Here you can get an authentic glimpse into Taipei’s daily life whilst snacking your way through some of the most amazing street food scenes in Asia.
+Here you can get an authentic glimpse into Taipei’s daily life while snacking your way through some of the most amazing street food scenes in Asia.

 There are tons of amazing night markets to explore in Taipei!
 And if you want to have a closer look at them, check out this post on the 15 Best Night Markets in Taipei.
 You’ll be spoilt for choice!

 My top picks however remain Shilin Night Market (士林夜市) and Roahe Night Market (饒河夜市).
-Apart from the amazing food scene on offer here, these night markets are also a great place to shop for souvenirs, clothes and Chinese trinkets.
+Apart from the amazing Taiwanese street food on offer here, these night markets are also a great place to shop for souvenirs, clothes and Chinese trinkets.
 Haggling is not necessarily frowned upon in Taiwan, but you will need to put in a bit more effort than other destinations in Asia, like Thailand or Indonesia.
 Always half the price given and then negotiate from there!
 Oh and one last thing…only consider haggling if there is no price indicated on an item.

 Like most night markets in Taiwan, shops start to open up around 5:30-ish and usually close before midnight.
 To experience night market life at its best, come between 7:00 pm – 10:00 pm.
 But, be warned it gets crowded!